 The Regulations do not require the advance approval of advertising.
-However, the MHRA has the power under regulation 304 of the Regulations to issue a notice requiring any person concerned with the publication of advertisements relating to medicinal products to supply copies of advertisements prior to publication and not to use those advertisements until they have been approved.
+However, the MHRA has the power under regulation 304 of the Regulations to issue a notice requiring any person concerned with the publication of advertisements relating to medicinal products to supply copies of advertisements prior to publication and not use those advertisements until they have been approved.
 It is a criminal offence to fail to comply with such a notice.
 Circumstances in which pre-use vetting may be required include: (i) where a newly licensed product subject to intensive monitoring is placed on the market; (ii) where a product is a reclassified product; for example, from prescription-only to pharmacy; or (iii) where previous advertising for a product has breached the Regulations.
+Within the first criterion, the MHRA has committed to vet initial advertising for all new active substances as a matter of policy.
 Pre-use vetting may also be requested as a result of a major new indication for use or where there are safety concerns.
-In addition, the MHRA has committed to vet initial advertising for all new active substances.

-The duration of the vetting is commonly two to three months, and does not normally extend for longer than six months.
+The duration of pre-use vetting is commonly two to three months, and does not normally extend for longer than six months.
 This period can be reduced or extended depending on the quality of the initial advertising material submitted and other relevant factors.